ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 To migrate your project to the new installation methods, you can follow the instructions below.

-If you maintain custom plugins for CKEditor 5, you need to update them first.
+If you maintain custom plugins for CKEditor&nbsp;5, you need to update them first.

 * {@link updating/nim-migration/custom-plugins Migrating custom plugins}